Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
-> Using PostgreSQL 9.x you can omit the `createlang` command.
+> When using PostgreSQL 9.x you can omit the `createlang` command.

 Locate your pg_hba.conf (Debian: `/etc/postgresql/*/main/pg_hba.conf`,
 RHEL/SUSE: `/var/lib/pgsql/data/pg_hba.conf`), add the icinga user with md5